Insurance / Managed Care

 The insurance and the health care system has become very confusing!

-You need to verify the specifics of your plan before you see me so you know what your out-of-pocket costs will be.
+Please try to verify the specifics of your plan before you see me so you know what your out-of-pocket costs will be.
+I may be able to help if

 Look on the back of your insurance card and call the member number

-for Mental Health or Behavioral Health services to verify details.
+for Mental Health or Behavioral Health to verify details.

 Regence Blue Cross Blue Shield (all Blue Cross plans, except UofU)